 Yes, German Shepherd hip dysplasia is a common orthopedic problem.
 Nearly 20% of German Shepherds suffer from the condition.
 This implies that the chances of your German Shepherd developing hip dysplasia are 1 in 5.
 This probability is even higher for dogs whose parents had the disease.

-As you may know, hip dysplasia mostly affects large breed dogs.
-German Shepherds are no small dogs.
-Large breed dogs are prone to hip dysplasia because of their large bodies.
+As you may know, hip dysplasia mostly affects large breed dogs like Labrador Retrievers, Great Danes, German Shepherds, and Saint Bernard.
+Large breed dogs are prone to the condition because of their increased body weight.

-When upright, the joints are tasked with the job of supporting the body weight.
-The heavier the body, the more pressure the joints have to withstand.
+When upright, the joints are tasked with the job of supporting the body.
+The heavier the body, the more pressure the joints have to support.
 The application of extra pressure on the joints increases the risk of developing joint diseases one of which is hip dysplasia.

 - Limping or lameness

 - Bunny hopping gait.
-You may notice your dog use her front legs more as she moves giving her a bunny hop-like movement
+You may notice your dog use her front legs more as she moves to give her a bunny hop-like movement

 - A lazy sit or puppy sit.
-Dogs with hip dysplasia tend to sit with their legs on one side as they rest on one side of the hips.
+Dogs with hip dysplasia tend to sit with their legs on one side.
+A dog sitting normally usually has each leg bent close to its corresponding side of the body.

 - Trouble moving particularly getting onto higher surfaces like stairs and the car.